 $18.68 average cost x 125.6 shares = $2,346.21 tax cost on shares sold

 - Subtract the tax cost from the sale proceeds to determine the capital gain or loss on the shares sold:

 $2,500.00 sale proceeds – $2,346.21 tax cost = $153.79 capital gain

-On November 20, 2010, the investor exchanged $2,000 (103.5 shares).
+On November 20, 2015, the investor exchanged $2,000 (103.5 shares).
 Exchanges from one fund to another are treated the same as any purchase or sale for tax purposes.
-The cumulative tax cost prior to this second transaction is $12,105.27.
-Dividing this by the 642.8 share balance produces an average cost per share of $18.83.
+The investor held both noncovered shares (shares acquired prior to January 1, 2012) and covered shares (shares acquired on or after January 1, 2012) in the account.
+Unless the investor specified otherwise, the exchange using Average Cost would be deemed to have redeemed the noncovered shares first.
+For the noncovered shares, the cumulative tax cost prior to this second transaction is $10,581.59 and an average cost per share of $18.60.

 The procedure for calculating your tax basis is no different for a fixed income, non-money market fund.
 (Money market funds are managed to maintain a constant share price, so transactions generate neither gains nor losses.)